+44 (0)131 651 5850

-Sophia is an academic researcher with interest in interdisciplinary research methodologies and an artist with background in dance and choreography.
-She was originally trained as a dancer and dance teacher in her native country Greece.
-During the 1980s, she danced with Greek Choreodrama and Dance Theatre Nafsika, before moving to Britain to study for an MA in Dance Studies and a practice-based PhD in dance improvisation (University of Surrey, 1996).
-Between 1996 and 2001, she directed dance company kunstwerk-blend, which was funded by the Arts Council England and performed in Britain, USA and Europe, alongside working as Senior Lecturer in Dance at Nottingham Trent University.
+I am an academic with interest in interdisciplinary research methodologies and an artist with background in dance and choreography.
+I was originally trained as a dancer and dance teacher in my native country Greece, and danced with Greek Choreodrama and Dance Theatre Nafsika, before moving to Britain to study for an MA in Dance Studies and a practice-based PhD in dance improvisation (University of Surrey, 1996).
+Between 1996 and 2001, I directed dance company kunstwerk-blend, which was funded by the Arts Council England and performed in Britain, USA and Europe, alongside working as Senior Lecturer in Dance at Nottingham Trent University.

-Between 2000 and 2003, Sophia researched interdisciplinary applications of choreographic practices as part of her AHRB Fellowship in the Creative and Performing Arts.
-During this period, she started experimenting with her choreographic background in a variery of new media and formats, often in response to interdisciplinary and collaborative contexts (see list of Artistic Projects since 2001), and introduced the terms 'choreographic environments' and 'interdisciplinary choreography' (see relevant chapter in Contemporary Choreography: A Critical Reader in her publications list).
+Between 2000 and 2003, I researched interdisciplinary applications of choreographic practices as part of my AHRB Fellowship in the Creative and Performing Arts.
+During this period, I started experimenting with the use of choreographic methods in a variery of new media and formats, often in response to interdisciplinary and collaborative contexts, and introduced the terms 'choreographic environments' and 'interdisciplinary choreography' (see my chapter "Choreographic Environments and Movement-related Artistic Work" in Contemporary Choreography: A Critical Reader, which was published by Routledge in 2009).

-Sophia's most recent research interests expand across two areas: the use of new technologies in interdisciplinary choreographic projects (see projects Haptic Experiments and Emergent Objects - Snake) and the role of choreographic approaches in interdisciplinary projects which address movement in the social and public space in relation to issues of architecture, urban planning and social exclusion (see project Choreography of Social Movement).
+My most recent research interests expand across two areas: the use of new technologies in interdisciplinary choreographic projects (see projects City Glimpses, Haptic Experiments and Emergent Objects - Snake) and the role of choreographic approaches in interdisciplinary projects which address movement in the social and public space in relation to issues of architecture, urban planning and social exclusion (see project Choreography of Social Movement).

-• Haptic Experiments: Kinaesthetic Empathy and Non-Sighted Dance Audiences (February – July 2012) Principal Investigator in a scoping study on how haptic technologies can enhance the performance experience of non-sighted dance audiences, funded by a Digital Transformations research development grant (AHRC), £29,100 (http://hapticexperiments.wordpress.com/about/)
+• Haptic Experiments: Kinaesthetic Empathy and Non-Sighted Dance Audiences (February – July 2012) Principal Investigator in a scoping study on how haptic technologies can enhance the performance experience of non-sighted dance audiences, funded by a Digital Transformations research development grant (AHRC), £29,100 (project website)

-• Emergent Objects (Jan 2007 - March 2008) Co-investigator in a portfolio of three projects which examined design through the lens of performance/choreography with the support of interactive technologies, funded by EPSRC/AHRC Designing for the 21st Century Initiative with £300,000 in total, co-ordinator of the sub-project Snake, £60,000 (visual documentation)
+• Emergent Objects (Jan 2007 - March 2008) Co-investigator in a portfolio of three projects which examined design through the lens of performance/choreography with the support of interactive technologies, funded by EPSRC/AHRC Designing for the 21st Century Initiative with £300,000 in total, co-ordinator of the sub-project Snake, £60,000 (visual documentation - paper)

-• Choreography of Social Movement (April 2006 – June 2008) Co-investigator in a pilot interdisciplinary project which explored how older people use (and perceive) the built environment in deprived areas of Nottingham, UK, in collaboration with Government Office for the East Midlands (GOEM), funded by the Nottingham Trent University with a Stimulating Innovation for Success (SIS) grant, £10,000
+• Choreography of Social Movement (April 2006 – June 2008) Co-director of a pilot interdisciplinary project which explored how older people perceive and make use of the built environment in deprived areas of Nottingham, UK, in collaboration with Government Office for the East Midlands (GOEM), funded by the Nottingham Trent University with a Stimulating Innovation for Success (SIS) grant, £10,000

 • IntelligentCITY, project director and choreographer, interactive performance/installation, Future Physical Commission (2003) £7,000, London Arts Research & Development Grant (2002), £3,000